Documentation

 Making requests to protected GraphQL APIs from a VTEX IO app

-When making requests to a protected GraphQL API from another VTEX IO app, you must export a custom Client that extends the AppGraphQLClient type and declare the auth token in the Client's VtexIdClientAutCookie header.
+When making requests to a protected GraphQL API from another VTEX IO app, you must export a custom Client that extends the AppGraphQLClient type and set the VtexIdclientAutCookie header with the auth token in the Client.
 The requester must have the role or policy that includes the resourceCode and productCode defined in the target operation's @auth directive.

 • App: ctx.authToken.